Everything To Know About Conditional Transfer In Property Law

 • The Hon’ble Supreme Court clarified during a case (2018) that if there are no signs about the acceptance of the transfer of property if the donor has possession of the gift involved during his lifetime.

-• If the gift is not transferred, it will be cancelled at the option of the donor because there was no violation of principle and interests involved.
+• If the gift is not transferred, it will be cancelled at the donor’s option because there was no violation of principle and interests involved.

 • The donor has such rights for cancellation of gift deeds and takes necessary legal consultation for understanding the process.